The Ledger Intelligence System

 Cross-System Pressure

-• Lab-grown pricing compression is narrowing commercial natural margins, while premium natural holds firmer in selective sizes.
+• Lab-grown pricing compression continues in commercial and mid-tier ranges, while premium natural holds firmer in selective sizes and cuts.

 What Moved the Index